Be Awesome At Marketing Your Dental Practice By Involving Your Staff: 7 Tips to Get Started

 Your patients need to feel cared for, comfortable, appreciated, and satisfied in order to have a positive experience that they want to share with others.

-You will need to outline what is expected for each of your team members.
+You will need to outline what is expected of each of your team members.
 Some things will be applicable to all staff.

 For example, you can tell your team that you expect everyone to greet patients in a pleasant tone and smile at them when they see them at the office.